 8. Particulars of Employees & Employee Remuneration

-Pursuant to the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, statement of particulars of employees is annexed as
+Pursuant to the Companies (Appointment and Remuneration of Managerial Personnel) Amendment Rules, 2016, The information required is as follows.

 9. Board Meetings

 During the financial year, four Board Meetings were held.
 The details of which are given in the Corporate Governance Report.
 The intervening gap between the Meetings was within the period prescribed under the Companies Act, 2013.